 So what else did these road-tripping teens do in Key West?

 The Grateful Guitar has a variety of hand-painted unique ukuleles, and since my younger daughter plays, we popped into the store for a look.
-She was immediately drawn to the wide selection of ukuleles that are hand-painted by local artist Jean Paul.
+She was immediately drawn to the wide selection of ukuleles that are hand-painted by local artist and musician Jean Paul.
 Jean Paul’s art also happens to be featured in The Café’s decor.

-Who is Robert the Doll?
+Who is Robert the Doll and are teenagers afraid of him?

 The curators of the museum where Robert the Doll resides boast that he is “the most haunted doll in the world.”
 And the three girls wanted to take a night-time ghost tour to see him.
 So off they went for the 10 p.m., 2 hour Ghost tour with Key West Ghosts and Graveyards.